lucidstack/zygalski/README.md

-Zygalski - A Slack cryptographic utlity for extremely secret agents
+Zygalski - A Slack cryptographic utility for extremely secret agents
 ========

 1. Make sure you have `ssh-keygen` in your `PATH`